Skip to Content

 What is Conditional Love?

 Conversely, unconditional love is love without conditions.
-A person is able to love you at your lowest and at your highest, and they give love freely.
+In unconditional relationships, a person is able to love you at your lowest and at your highest, and they give love freely.
 They give love when they want to and also are willing to give you love when you need it.

 RELATED POST: